dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 ahead-of-time (AOT) compiled to native code.
 As mentioned previously, this means that not all diagnostic tools will work seamlessly with published Native AOT applications in .NET 8.
 However, all .NET diagnostic tools are available for developers during the application building stage.
-We recommend developing, debugging, and testing the applications as usual and publish the working app with native AOT as one of the last steps.
+We recommend developing, debugging, and testing the applications as usual and publishing the working app with Native AOT as one of the last steps.

 ## Native debugging